ppy/osu-wiki/wiki/Tournaments/OUKT/4/en.md

 - The referee shall make the game and give it a appropriate title.
 First pick shall be decided by `!roll`, the highest roll wins.
 The pick order then will alternate back and forth between both players until one player wins.
 - The game mode will be set to Team Vs.
 - The referee is not to participate in the actual playing of the beatmaps.
-- Warm-ups can be any submitted osu!standard map, as long as its under 5 mins.
+- Warm-ups can be any submitted osu! map, as long as its under 5 mins.
 - Players PM the referee with the beatmap they are picking from the map pool.
 - After the end of the match, the referee will post the title of the match and a link to the MP history of that lobby and the final match score.
 - Matches will be locked and invite only.